zsiki/pdata/README.md

 ### Update

-Update a single selected record.
+Update a single selected record and refresh.

 ### Delete